 We use data from the US Census of Manufactures (CMF), which published county-level totals for 1850, 1860, 1870, 1880, 1890, and 1900 (Haines, 2010).
-These manufacturing data include total annual revenue, total cost of raw materials, total wages paid, and total value of capital invested.
+These manufacturing data include total annual revenue, total cost of raw materials, total wages paid, and the total value of capital invested (including buildings and land).
 Revenues and materials costs reflect "factory-gate" prices, based on Census instructions to enumerators: transportation costs were included in establishment expenditures on materials, whereas revenue received by the manufacturing establishment did not include costs of shipping goods to customers.
 We measure annual capital expenditures by multiplying the total value of capital invested by a state-specific mortgage interest rate that varies between 5.5% and 11.4%, with an average value of 8% (Fogel, 1964).
 See Appendix A for more discussion of data measurement.

-We digitized county-by-industry totals, published from 1860 to 1880.
-Our main analysis groups the reported industries into 31 industry groups, though we also report outcomes using 193 more-detailed industry categories.
-We assume each industry has its own Cobb-
+We digitized county-by-industry tabulations published for 1860, 1870, and 1880.
+For our main analysis, we concorded the reported industries into 31 industry groups, though we also report outcomes using 193 more-detailed industry categories.
+We assume each industry has its own Cobb-Douglas production function.

-Douglas production function.
 Our baseline regressions are at the county level, as industry entry and exit within counties makes it difficult to interpret percent growth at the county-industry level.
-To mitigate this concern, for a county-industry level analysis, we aggregate industries to five more-consistently present categories: clothing, textiles, and leather; food and beverage; lumber and wood products; metals and metal products; and other industries.
+To mitigate this concern for some further county-industry level analysis, we aggregate industries to five more-consistently present categories: clothing, textiles, and leather; food and beverage; lumber and wood products; metals and metal products; and other industries.